-Precisely forcing the crease on your perfectionist sister’s gift into a straight line, tweaking your back while shoveling snow, jaw-dropping as your eyes flitter over your nephew’s 6-page long wishlist – it’s the most won-der-ful time of the year!
+Precisely forcing the crease on your perfectionist sister’s gift into a straight line, tweaking your back while shoveling snow, jaw-dropping as your eyes flitter over your nephew’s 6-page long wishlist – it’s the most beautiful time of the year!
 As you plan your holidays, remember to Breathe through the holidays.
 This article will help you understand how correct breathing practices can help you rejuvenate, recuperate, and be at your best.

 Of course, we treasure the holidays – those deep winter months correlated with time off work, family parties, giving and receiving, eating.
 For a lot of us – time to go to the gym, sit down with a cup of tea and nothing on your mind, or an opportunity to simply relax, seems to dissipate.

-We’re here to bring the relaxation, the groundness, stillness, meaningfulness, back into the crazy of the holidaze.
+We’re here to bring the relaxation, the groundedness, stillness, meaningfulness, back into the crazy of the holi-daze.
 Astonishingly, it is as simple as TAKING A DEEP BREATH.

 Do You Breathe Deeply?

 How often do you take a complete, full breath?
-One that fills from your low belly all the way up to your collarbones, and your back body as well?
-One that makes your body feel like a big balloon about to lift up, up and away?
+One that fills from your low belly up to your collarbones, and your back body as well?
+One that makes your body feel like a big balloon about to lift, up and away?

 In general, people don’t take deep breaths very often.
 We often take shallow, small breaths, filling up just one part of our diaphragm, or the upper part of our chests.
 Why is that?

-In the western world, an expanded belly, which naturally happens when you inhale powerfully, is not always sought after,.
-Try maintaining washboard abs as you fill the entire space of your diaphragm with air – the abdominal region will definitely puff!
+In the western world, an expanded belly, which naturally happens when you inhale powerfully, is not always sought after.
+Try maintaining washboard abs as you fill the entire space of your diaphragm with air – the abdominal region will puff!

 Additionally, when we suppress emotions like anger and sadness, our breath softens.
-It is not always culturally appropriate to cry when feel like it during a lunch meeting, or burst out in anger at home.
-As a result, when we squash our emotions, we unconsciously subdue our breath, or breathe irregularly.
+It is not always culturally appropriate to cry when feeling like it during a lunch meeting or burst out in anger at home.
+As a result, when we squash our emotions, we unconsciously subdue our breath or breathe irregularly.

-We don’t expect you to breathe super deeply all day long!
-However, it is helpful to completely expand your lungs with fresh oxygen throughout the day.
+We don’t expect you to breathe super profoundly all day long!
+However, it is helpful to expand your lungs with fresh oxygen throughout the day altogether.

 Benefits of Breathing Deeply

 On a big inhale, more oxygen floods into your bloodstream, which improves circulation and helps the lymphatic system to run properly.
-Additionally, complete exhales naturally detoxify the body by releasing carbon dioxide.
+Additionally, completely exhale naturally detoxify the body by releasing carbon dioxide.

 Research studies prove that deep breaths heal the body in numerous ways: